% Author: Spike

 % perMeasure(commands)

-% As above but prints a message to the screen
+% As above but prints a message to

 % concerning the CPU time.